Our Miami Asset Protection Lawyer Understands What You Need to Protect

 - Florida Statutory Protections: The state does offer some statutory protections, such as head of household wages as well as 529 college savings plans.

-Contact Steven Silverman, P.A. today to speak with a skilled and knowledgeable Florida estate planning attorney about your asset protection options.
+Contact our firm today to speak with a skilled and knowledgeable Miami asset protection attorney about your options.
 You can contact us online or by calling (305) 666-6111 to schedule an initial consultation.